Drawing on the Museum’s history of social arts activism, this programme raises awareness around health and wellbeing to address current inequalities.

 Lewisham Virtual School

-In 2025, we are partnering with Lewisham Virtual School to develop a programme supporting looked-after children, in particular unaccompanied asylum-seeking children.
-Working with artist Shepherd Manyika, the programme will explore the Foundling Hospital’s story through themes of identity, migration and displacement.
+In 2025, we partnered with Lewisham Virtual School and the Lewisham College ESOL course to work with unaccompanied asylum-seeking children.
+With artist Shepherd Manyika, the children explored the Foundling Hospital’s story through themes of identity, migration, and displacement.
+The group made plaster-cast portraits, sound works and sculptures which were showcased at Lewisham College in June.

 Mind in Camden